 How To Repair Concrete Steps With Sani-Tred

-1. Make sure the substrate is clean, dry, free of any previous applied products, and foreign matter.
+1. In fixing concrete steps, make sure the substrate is clean, dry, free of any previously applied products, and foreign matter.
 Poured concrete is typically acid etched and neutralized according to the product instructions.

-2. Apply 1 coat of PermaFlex (240 sq’ per gal) to the area that need repaired.
+2. Apply 1 coat of SANI-TRED PermaFlex (240 sq’ per gal) to the area that need repaired.

 3. Set up your form.
 Your form can be plywood that has sheet plastic (visqueen) over it.
 Sani-Tred products WILL NOT adhere to visqueen/sheet plastic.
 Many other types of materials can be used to create a form.

 4. Mix 1-part LRB (Liquid Rubber Base) with up to 3-parts sand (preferably silica sand).

 5. Fill the form with the LRB/sand mixture and allow it to cure for a few hours.